keu/docs/astro/develop-project.md

 To see what values you can override, reference the CLI's [Docker Compose file](https://github.com/astronomer/astro-cli/blob/main/airflow/include/composeyml.go).
 The linked file is for the original Astro CLI, but the values here are identical to those used in the Astro CLI.
 Common use cases for Docker Compose overrides include:

-- Modifying the ports at which the Airflow Webserver or Postgres database start on if another service is already running on those same ports (8080 and 5432, respectively).
-You can override this default and point your containers to a different port.
 - Adding extra containers to mimic services that your Airflow environment needs to interact with locally, such as an SFTP server.
 - Change the volumes mounted to any of your local containers.